 Progress, prosperity and lives in peril

-You might say that the historic 1909 fires served as a kind of eulogy to the early days of Bryan, and they set the stage for what could be considered Bryan’s first renaissance: A rebirth into a rapidly modernizing world.
+You might say that the historic 1909 fires served as a kind of eulogy for the early days of Bryan, and they set the stage for what could be considered Bryan’s first renaissance: a rebirth into a rapidly modernizing world.

 1910: Masonic temple next to today’s Palace Theater is constructed.